gagle/node-properties/README.md

 Variables are disabled by default.

-If you want to enable the sections and the variables just write:
+If you want to enable both the sections and the variables just write:

 ```javascript
 properties.config ({ variables: true, sections: true });
 ```

 ##### Customize tokens #####
-You can also add new characters that can be used to write comments or to separate keys and values.
+You can also add new characters that can be used to write comments or to separate keys from values.
 For example, we want parse a text that uses `;` to write comments:

 ```javascript
 properties.config ({ allowedComments: [";"] });